 This popular 6-mile (one way) trail is perfect for walking, jogging, biking and birdwatching.
 Appreciate the natural beauty of the Galena River, Buehler Preserve, Recreation Park and historic Main Street, which are all within close proximity of the trail in varying locations.

 This 180-acre park preserves the iconic "first view" of Galena as seen from Hwy 20 when rounding "Horseshoe Mound".
-Beautiful scenic views of Galena, mowed hiking trails over rolling terrain and a rare grove of Kentucky coffee.
+Beautiful scenic views of Galena, mowed hiking trails over rolling terrain and a rare grove of Kentucky Coffeetree.

 One of the most scenic properties in all of northern Illinois, Horseshoe Mound features a view spanning three states.
 Hiking trails offer close views of the city of Galena and distant views of the Mississippi River, as well as Iowa and Wisconsin.